hackclub/hackclub/workshops/smart_calculator/README.md

 L+=1
 ```

 Here, we have entered the LCM logic which is the same as the one used in a normal Python IDE.
-Infact all of the calculational logics are the same.
+In fact all of the calculational logics are the same.

 And for the Highest Common Factor,